 - Is intended to offset part or all of the member’s requirements for electricity.

 Net Metering Standards (PDF) must be followed to interconnect the net metering system to BBEC’s facilities.
 BBEC measures and records the amount of energy generated by each net metering system.
-A net metering system can only be used to offset energy needs at the location where the net metering system is connected, and the “saved” electricity cannot be accumulated for more than 12 months.
+A net metering system can only be used to offset energy needs at the location where the net metering system is connected PLUS up to one additional account as per RCW 80.60.030 (Meter Aggregation), and the “saved” electricity cannot be accumulated for more than 12 months.
+All Service Availability Fees are still applicable.

 You may be eligible for incentive payments on your project through Washington State’s Renewable Energy Incentive Program.
 See WAC 458-20-273 for details.
 There is an annual application and $100 fee for this program.
 Applications will be processed in the order received by BBEC on a first-come, first-served basis and will be limited by the above Washington State Code limitations.